rbowsley/lamplighthelp/source/16-4-1_Personal_Settings_-_Logging_In_and_General_Settings.markdown

 ![Home Page Diary](16.4.1c.png)

-If you want this information to show in the diary, you will need to ensure you are recording it in your work records.
+If you want information to show in the diary, you will need to ensure you are recording it in your work records.

 - **{{Group}} Data View to Use on My {{User}}s Home Page Tab**